Skip to main content

 Step 4: Lock approved entries and control reopens.
 After approval, close the period and lock approved entries for billing and payout.
 If edits are needed, require a formal reopen or unlock action by an authorized role and rely on approval history to record date, action, user, and notes.
 Track reopen frequency to catch weak review patterns early.

-This pairs well with our guide on How Independent Contractors Should Use Deel for International Payments, Records, and Compliance.
+If you handle cross-border contractor payments, How Independent Contractors Should Use Deel for International Payments, Records, and Compliance covers the payment and recordkeeping side.

 Use the locked, approved timesheet batch as your single source for billing and payouts, then reconcile before release.
 Do not let invoicing, payroll, or contractor payouts pull hours from side exports or spreadsheets.